jenkins-x/jx-docs/content/developing/git.md

 {{% note %}}
 NOTE: All of the Git Providers mentioned here are supported if you are using Jenkins Static Masters.
-However, if you are using Jenkins X Serverless with Tekton, only GitHub is supported.
+However, if you are using **Jenkins X Serverless with Tekton**, only GitHub is supported.
 This means that all other Git Providers including GitHub Enterprise are not currently supported due to how Prow communicates with the APIs.

+However, we are integrating Lighthouse to ensure support for the Git Providers listed on this page in a Jenkins X Serverless environment very soon.

 {{% /note %}}